jimporter/mike/README.md

 Like `deploy` and `delete` above, you can specify `--branch`, `--push`, etc to control how the commit is handled.

+As with `deploy`, you can pass `-d`/`--set-default` to set the published version as the new default.

 ### Changing a Version's Title

 As you update your docs, you may want to change the title of a particular